 - You have a Teacher Reference Number (TRN).
 You will receive your TRN when you start your training.
 This unique identifying number remains yours throughout your career.
 You will need it to query anything with the TRA and it will appear on your QTS Certificate, Induction Certificate and Teachers' Pensions and salary records.
 Do you know your TRN?

 - You have a current full 'enhanced' Disclosure & Barring Service (DBS) check.
 Even if you were checked before your teaching practice, a new DBS will probably need to be reapplied for by your school as you may have had a gap in employment during the summer and will have increased responsibility for children.
 Have you provided your school with required evidence for a DBS check?

 And before starting Induction you should also be familiar with:

 - the Teachers' Standards and understand their difference from the QTS Standards

 - the Do's and Don'ts of working with children

-Short-term supply (less than a calendar term) can be good experience for you, but is often unable to provide the consistent support that you need during Induction.
-Any time spent on short-term supply will not count towards your NQT Induction period.
+Short-term supply (less than a calendar term) can sometimes prove good experience for you but is often unable to provide the consistent support needed during Induction.
+Any time spent on short-term supply cannot count towards an Induction period.